Interfaces Division

 Learn more about community engagement…

-- Theme 2: Sharing research methodologies and approaches in Global Health, One Health, and Environmental Health
+• Theme 2: Sharing Research Methodologies and Approaches in Global Health, One Health, and Health and the Environment

-- Theme 4: Strengthening the science-policy-society nexus within projects
+• Theme 4: Strengthening the Science-Policy-Society Link within Projects

 2. Support for interdisciplinary or transdisciplinary initiatives